-Trying to choose between which Fertility Clinics to attend can be a difficult and exhausting process, but the importance in finding the right clinic can not be understated.
+Trying to choose between which clinic to attend can be a difficult and exhausting process, but the importance in finding the right clinic can not be understated.
 Dr. Arthur Wisot, executive director of Reproductive Partners Medical Group in Southern California, has co-authored two books on infertility and is a clinical professor at the UCLA School of Medicine.

 - The clinic’s employee turnover rate involving the medical director, doctors, and all staff.
 High turnover may be indicative of internal problems;